 - Encouraging the baby who falls asleep quickly to continue drinking not just sucking

 - A “lazy” baby, or baby who seems to want to just “pacify”.
-Incidentally babies are not lazy, they respond to milk flow.
+Incidentally babies are not lazy, they respond to milk flow, so that if flow slows, babies may start to fall asleep, or if they are older, may pull away from the breast.

 Breast compression is not necessary if everything is going well.
 When all is going well, allow the baby to “finish” feeding on the first side and offer the other side.
 How do you know the baby is finished the first side?
 When he is just sucking (rapid sucks without pause) and no longer drinking at the breast (“open mouth wide — pause — then close mouth” type of suck).
 Breast compressions help baby to get the milk.